bootphon/pygamma-agreement/docs/source/cli.rst

     pygamma-agreement -k -g tests/data/*.csv -o test.csv

-You can then visualize the results with tools like ``tabview`` or other spreadsheet software alike, or analyse the data.
+You can then visualize the results with tools like ``tabview`` or other spreadsheet software alike.